 Mark holds a Bachelor of Arts and a Master of Public Administration from the University of North Texas, and has completed the Senior Executive in Local Government Program at Harvard University.
 He is a past president of the Texas City Management Association, and in 2007 was selected as the University of North Texas Master of Public Administration alumnus of the year.

 Mark was named City Administrator of the Year in 2010 by the Texas City Management Association.
 He also teaches as an adjunct faculty member for UT Tyler's public administration graduate school program and is on the advisory board for the Tyler Junior College public administration program.
-Most recently, Mark was elected by his peers to serve as Vice President for the International City-County Management Association, representing the Mountain-Plains Regional (Central United States).
+Most recently, Mark was elected by his peers to serve as Vice President for the International City-County Management Association, representing the Mountain-Plains Region (Central United States).